 70s Outfit 7: Hippie

-The final outfit or several outfits are for the 70s hippie look.
-Mixing and matching separate especially those with unique textures and materials in earth tone colors defines the casual 70s hippie look.
+The next outfit or several outfits are for the 70s hippie look.
+Mixing and matching separates especially those with unique textures and materials in earth tone colors defined the casual 70s hippie look.
 Using this photo below as inspiration you can create many outfits from just a few pieces of clothing.
-Vests and ponchos make great layering pieces in cool weather.

 - Outfit 1: A faux fur white vest over striped modish pants and button down shirt